Last updated: 11 June 2021

 Can employers request or require information from an employee about potential or actual exposure to the virus?

 Belgian employers are bound by a general duty to ensure their employees’ health and safety and to provide safe and secure work premises, whilst employees are bound by a general obligation to comply with reasonable instructions or requests issued by their employer.
-Based on the above, in the current situation, employers may instruct employees to notify the management about any trips made or planned to infected areas or any contact with confirmed cases of infection.
+Based on the above, in the current situation, employers may instruct employees to notify management about any trips made or planned to infected areas or any contact with confirmed cases of infection.

 Any recording or storage of this information should be carried out in line with the applicable privacy requirements, including the EU General Data Protection Regulation (“GDPR”) and its implementing laws.
-Information about employees’ health (such as whether individuals have been diagnosed with the virus or is suffering from any symptoms) is sensitive personal data.
+Information about employees’ health (such as whether individuals have been diagnosed with the virus or are suffering from any symptoms) is sensitive personal data.
 Accordingly, additional requirements and obligations apply to the processing of such data.
 Despite the GDPR being EU-wide legislation, the position is complex from a European data privacy perspective, and employers will find that the type and extent of the information they can compliantly process, and the legal basis for doing so, varies from country to country.
-We set out below the position in Belgium, but also have available to you our cross-jurisdictional Q&A on important HR data related questions available here.
+We set out below the position in Belgium, but also have available to you our cross-jurisdictional Q&A on important HR data-related questions available here.
 The chart includes guidance on steps employer can or must take when re-opening the workplace (including temperature checks) in respect of employees, visitors and agency workers.

 - In Belgium, employers should be able to process such employee information by relying on Article 9(2)(b) GDPR on the basis of the health and safety duty referred to above.